LangGraph-GUI/LangGraph-learn/02 LangGraph Hello World/README.md

 - Ensure all dependencies are installed and the `ollama` server is running before executing the script (if needed).
 - Adjust the functions and workflow as needed to suit your use case.

-## Additional Resources

-For more information and tutorials on using `LangGraph`, refer to [Learn LangGraph - The Easy Way](https://www.youtube.com/watch?v=R8KB-Zcynxc).